-Williams in Africa supports summer programs and some WSPs in Africa.
-Winter study courses and summer programs are relatively short, which makes them a good entry point for students who are intimidated by the prospect of travel in countries very different than their own, but they are long enough to be a formative experience for many students, changing their choice of major and their sense of the kinds of work they might want or be able to do upon graduation.
+Williams supports summer programs and Winter Study opportunities in Africa.
+Winter Study courses and summer programs are relatively short, which makes them a good entry point for students who are intimidated by the prospect of travel in countries very different than their own, but they are long enough to be a formative experience for many students, changing their choice of major and their sense of the kinds of work they might want or be able to do upon graduation.

-In addition to the summer internship opportunities at EPRI in Cape Town and teaching opportunities with Konyango in Kenya, the Williams in Africa initiative partners with the Winter Study Committee to encourage and support Travel Winter Study courses.
-Past courses have been led by David Eppel, Kiaran Honderich, Scott Lewis, and Michael Samson,
+In addition to the summer internship opportunities at EPRI in Cape Town and summer teaching opportunities with Konyango in Kenya, opportunities in Africa include Winter Study travel courses and support for travel independent studies (WSP ’99’s).
+Past courses have been led by David Eppel, Kiaran Honderich, Scott Lewis, and Michael Samson.